subashini7/prasanna_web/content/leaps/08HoloCam.md

-Standard target detectors use cameras and computationally expensive algorithms that make them too power hungy and too slow for mobile monitoring.
+Standard target detectors use cameras and computationally expensive algorithms that make them power hungry for mobile monitoring.
 We introduce HoloCam, a next generation target detector that combines a computer generated target hologram and a large area single pixel detector to leverage optical correlation with a single pixel spot vs. blur classifier.
 Holocam achieves low power high speed target detection with a wide field of view in room light.